Enigmanark/ManaSDL/readme.txt

 The difference being that Sprites have a few more virtual functions that you can override such as more control over drawing them whereas you cannot control how you draw a regular GameObject other than drawing from a regular texture or drawing a TextureRegion from it.

+There are also GameStateComponents that are managers that are attached to the gamestate that only have one virtual overridable function, Update() that is generally used to get gameobjects and process them.
+For example you could have an InputComponent that handles input and a BulletManagerComponent that handles the creation and deletion of bullets in the gamestate.